-Fall events most (mostly) indoors this week
+Fall events move (mostly) indoors this week

 Capaha Park and Field, 1400 Broadway in Cape Girardeau

 The Walk to End Alzheimer’s is held annually in more than 600 communities nationwide.
 It is the world’s largest fundraiser for Alzheimer’s care, support and research.
 This event calls on participants of all ages and abilities to join the fight against the disease.
 Since 1989, the Alzheimer’s Association has mobilized millions of Americans in the Alzheimer’s Association Memory Walk.
 Now the Alzheimer’s Association is continuing to lead the way with Walk to End Alzheimer’s.
-While there is no fee to register for Walk, all participants are encouraged to raise critical funds that allow the Alzheimer’s Association to provide 24/7 care and support and advance research toward methods of prevention, treatment and, ultimately, a cure.
+While there is no fee to register for the walk, all participants are encouraged to raise critical funds that allow the Alzheimer’s Association to provide 24/7 care and support and advance research toward methods of prevention, treatment and, ultimately, a cure.
 Registration begins at 8 a.m. with a ceremony at 9 a.m. and the walk at 10 a.m.
-To register, join a team or support a team, go to alz.org/walk or call (603) 703-8848.
+To register, join a team or support a team, go to www.alz.org/walk or call (603) 703-8848.

 Trek-N-Treat: Skelebration Celebration